Health & Safety Information

 - A physical copy of a WHO (World Health Organization) or FDA-approved COVID-19 Vaccination Record Card,

-- A high-resolution photograph of the front and back of your WHO/FDA-approved COVID-19 Vaccination Record Card on smart phone
+- A high-resolution photograph of the front and back of your WHO/FDA-approved COVID-19 Vaccination Record Card on a smartphone

 - Proof of your vaccination card on the accepted mobile device app MyColorado – learn more and download here.

 If you have lost your vaccination card and were vaccinated in Colorado, you may be able to find your past vaccination records here>>

 Where do I show proof of vaccination when I arrive?

 - Expedited Vaccine Check-In: Come before your dinner out and check in with the blue-vested Art & Venues employees throughout the galleria.
 They will provide you with a wristband, which allows you to enter through Expedited Vaccine Check-In.
 Line 3 will be marked as Expedited Vaccine Check-In upon your arrival.